ng-organization/hospice-care-website/project-guide-en.md

 ## Our Advantages
 - Patient-Centered, Personalized Care Plans
-- Bilingual Staff and Chinese-Speaking Home Visit Services
+- Multiple Language Medical Professionals and Chinese-Speaking Home Visit Services
 - Family Care Education and Training

 ## Our Services at a Glance